-An effort is made in the Code to use a simplified numbering and lettering system, without use of Roman numerals or subsets of letters and numbers.
+2. An effort is made in the Code to use a simplified numbering and lettering system, without use of Roman numerals or subsets of letters and numbers.
 Any part of the Code can be found by reference to one number and one letter (e.g., Part 10a explains the meaning of expulsion).

 - 3. Culpable conduct should include conscious acts posing a substantial risk or harm to others (e.g. throwing a heavy object out a tenth floor window above a sidewalk).
-If the act itself, however, is unintended (e.g. one is distracted by a noise while climbing a flight of stairs and drops a heavy object) the individual may have failed to use reasonable care, but is not normally deserving of the moral stigma associated with a "conviction" for a disciplinary offense. - Former students may be charged for violations which allegedly occurred during their enrollment at the University. - 5.
-Colleges and Universities are not expected to develop disciplinary regulations which are written with the scope of precision of a criminal code.
-Rare occasions may arise when conduct is so inherently and patently dangerous to the individual or to others that extraordinary action not specifically authorized in the rules must be taken. - The terms "suspension" and "interim suspension" are to be distinguished throughout the Code and are not interchangeable. - 7.
-Disciplinary removal from University housing should be distinguished from administrative removal for violations of the residence contract.
-The latter does not leave students with a disciplinary record and does not come under the purview of this Code. - 8.
-The standard set forth here represents the minimal procedural protection to be accorded to students charged with most disciplinary violations.
+If the act itself, however, is unintended (e.g. one is distracted by a noise while climbing a flight of stairs and drops a heavy object) the individual may have failed to use reasonable care, but is not normally deserving of the moral stigma associated with a "conviction" for a disciplinary offense. - Former students may be charged for violations which allegedly occurred during their enrollment at the university. - 5.
+Colleges and universities are not expected to develop disciplinary regulations which are written with the scope of precision of a criminal code.
+Rare occasions may arise when conduct is so inherently and patently dangerous to the individual or to others that extraordinary action not specifically authorized in the rules must be taken. - 6.
+The terms "suspension" and "interim suspension" are to be distinguished throughout the Code and are not interchangeable. - Disciplinary removal from university housing should be distinguished from administrative removal for violations of the residence contract.
+The latter does not leave students with a disciplinary record and does not come under the purview of this Code. - The standard set forth here represents the minimal procedural protection to be accorded to students charged with most disciplinary violations.
 Students who are subject to lengthy suspensions or to expulsion may be entitled to more formal procedures, including a hearing with a right to cross-examine the witnesses against them.
 Goss v.
 Lopez, 419 U.S. 565 (1975). - The Supreme Court has recently rejected the theory that state schools are bound by principles of federal administrative law requiring agencies to follow their own regulations.
-Board of Curators, University of Missouri v.
+Board of Curators, university of Missouri v.
 Horowitz 55 L.Ed 2d 124, 136.
-See, generally, "Violation by Agencies of Their Own Regulations" 87 Harvard Law Review 629 (1974). - Respondents in disciplinary proceedings may be directed to answer questions concerning their conduct. - Students who refuse to answer on grounds of the Fifth Amendment privilege may be informed that the hearing panel could draw negative interferences from their refusal which might result in their suspension or dismissal.
-If the student then elects to answer, his/her statements could not be used against him/her in either state or federal court.
-Garrity v.
-New Jersey, 385 U.S 493 (1967).
-See also Furutani v.
-Ewigleben, 297 F. Supp.
-1163 (N.D.Cal.
-1969). - 11.
-The "controlled substances" or "illegal drugs" prohibited in this section are set forth in Schedules I through V in Article 27, Part 279 of the Annotated Code of Maryland. - 12.
-Colleges and universities should be a forum for the free expression of ideas.
-In the recent past, however, unpopular speakers have been prevented from addressing campus audiences by students who effectively "shouted them down."
-Both Yale and Stanford Universities have treated such actions (which are to be distinguished from minor and occasional heckling) as serious disciplinary violations.
-See the "Report from the Committee on Freedom of Expression at Yale University" which is available in the Judicial Programs Office.
+See, generally, "Violation preferable, however, to employ a "community advocate" to present all disciplinary cases.